SOLE-Colombia/movimiento-solero-2026-voltaje/content/es/glossary/conc-ping-program.md

 En resumen, ping es una herramienta esencial para diagnosticar y evaluar la calidad de la conexión de red entre dos dispositivos.

-## English

-The ping program **is a network diagnostic tool used to verify connectivity and latency between two devices**.

-In essence, ping sends a data packet to a target device and measures the time it takes to receive the response.
-This time, measured in milliseconds, is known as latency or ping, and is used to assess the quality of the connection.

-### **How does it work?**

-1. The ping command sends an ICMP (Internet Control Message Protocol) packet to the destination device.
-2. The target device, if it is online, responds with an ICMP echo packet.
-3. The ping tool measures the time it takes for the response to arrive and displays it as "round-trip time" (RTT) in milliseconds.
-4. In addition, ping can indicate if there is packet loss, which means that some packets did not reach their destination.

-### **What is it used for?**

-- **Verify connectivity:** Ensure that a device is connected and responding on the network.
-- **Measure latency:** Determine the quality of the connection, especially in online gaming and video conferencing.
-- **Diagnose network problems:** Identify connectivity problems, packet loss or high latency.

-In short, ping is an essential tool to diagnose and evaluate the quality of the network connection between two devices.